- New rules in effect since January 1, 2005

 - What does this deduction cover?

-– The loan must be secured with a mortgage;
+– The loan must be secured with a mortgage ;

 – The loan term must be at least 10 years;

-- What happens to loans taken out before January 1, 2005?
+- What happens to loans prior to January 1, 2005?